rauhs/klang/README.md

 that allows you to elide whatever logs you don't want to make it into function calls.

-Personally, I wouldn't even want any Klang code to stay in a production app since the logging code isn't too small.
+Personally, I wouldn't even want any Klang code to stay in a production app since the logging code of klang isn't too small.
+Hence, in production I want to log a subset of messages (such as warn/error/info but *not* trace/debug) to be pushed into a global core.async channel where I can send them to my server (or wherever) in case an error occurs.

 This library *could* offer this functionality but I think that most developers will have a slight different opinion on what to do with